fsbisan/LogicForCalcApp/README.md

 # LogicForCalcApp
-This is simple console App
+## This is simple console App that can make simple calculation in console